Code-Institute-Submissions/PerkunasKF-CI-MSP4-Gym_1.0/README.md

 1. As a current client, I want to be able change my shipping information.
 2. As a current client, I want to be able to find all my purchase history of products.
 3. As a current client, I want to be able access my unique item inventory.
+4. As a current client, I want to share my opinion on the website products.

 #### Owner Goals:
 1. As an owner, I want to be able to add new products.